Raheny Tidy Village Group

 Raheny village won the 2022 national prize in the Pride of Place awards in the Category Urban Neighbourhood/ Villages over 3000!
 The IPB Pride of Place awards is an annual all-island competition whereby local authorities from across the island of Ireland nominate groups in their communities who they feel have made a significant contribution to improving their neighbourhood, working collectively.

-Raheny has entered the national Tidy Towns competition since the 1990s.
-We won our first bronze medal in 2015 and have maintained a bronze medal since then.
-Over the years we have also d runners up prize for ‘The Raheny Way’ walks in the Tidy Town Special Award for Sustainable Development and Highly Commended in the Water and Communities Award, thanks to all the work we do on the River Santry.
+Over the years we have also won runners up prize for ‘The Raheny Way’ walks in the Tidy Town Special Award for Sustainable Development and Highly Commended in the Water and Communities Award, thanks to all the work we do on the River Santry.